 Do things differently with your loyalty program

-Over the last decade, loyalty and customer rewards programs have proven they’re an effective way to drive customer retention, boost customer lifetime value, and inspire loyalty.
+Over the last decade, customer loyalty programs and rewards programs have proven they’re an effective way to improve customer retention rates, boost customer lifetime value, provide good customer service, and inspire brand loyalty.
 While the low-key punch card has its place for some businesses, a truly innovative approach to customer loyalty programs can create huge value for retailers.